benmcevoy/Unity/README.md

 Unnamed registration have the default unity behaviour of a null name.

-Registrations that do not target a specific interface are registerde for all implemented interfaces of the class and for the concrete instance of the class.
+Registrations that do not target a specific interface are registered for all implemented interfaces of the class and for the concrete instance of the class.

 e.g.